 The Prosecution would not consent to bail and submitted the risk to the community was still too high.
 Ms Dubroja submitted that new facts and circumstances (the additional support of a rehabilitation centre) reduced the risk to an acceptable level.
 The Court granted our client Bail.

-With the increasing complexity of bail in the criminal law, Slades and Parsons Lawyers offers expert assistance in all matters pertaining to bail.
+With the increasing complexity of bail applications in the criminal law, Slades and Parsons Lawyers offers expert assistance in all bail matters.

-Slades and Parsons Lawyers are experienced in the preparation and conduct of bail applications in all courts and appear regularly on behalf of our clients.
-Careful analysis of a client’s situation and of the prosecution case is essential.
-We work closely with organisations that can provide support or treatment and enhance prospects for a successful bail application.
+Slades and Parsons’ criminal lawyers are experienced in preparing and conducting bail applications in all courts, including the Magistrates Court, County Court and Supreme Court, and appear regularly on behalf of our clients.
+We carefully analyse our client’s situation and the prosecution case.
+Slades & Parsons work closely with organisations that can provide support or treatment and enhance your chance of a successful bail application.

-Our lawyers are happy to discuss any questions you may have about applying for bail or a further application for bail when it has been refused.
+We are one of Melbourne’s leading criminal law firms, representing clients across a range of criminal matters.
+Our experienced lawyers are happy to discuss any questions you may have about applying for bail.
+We will make a further application for bail if it has been refused.

 Bail Applications – Frequently Asked Questions